Autofill credit cards, contacts, and passwords in Safari on Mac

 In the Safari app on your Mac, do one of the following:

-If you previously stored your user name and password for the website, Safari automatically provides the information.
+If you previously stored your user name and password for the website, use AutoFill to enter the information and sign in.
 Click in the user name field, then choose your user name (or use the Touch Bar).

-If there’s no stored user name and password for the website, save the information so Safari can automatically provide it next time.
+If there’s no stored user name and password for the website, save the information and use AutoFill next time.
 Enter the user name and password, or automatically create a strong password (described below), then click Use Strong Password when asked.

 Automatically create a strong password